Borderlane-HA/homelab-griller/README.md

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/Borderlane-HA/homelab-griller/main/scripts/proxmox-lxc-install.sh)"
 ```
+The root password will be displayed at the end of the installation.

 The installer will create a Debian LXC container, install Docker, deploy HomeLab Griller and start the application automatically.